 Presentations & Lectures

-- "Does Plea Bargaining Hurt People of Color?"
-Interview with Brady Heiner on National Public Radio, Louisville, Strange Fruit Radio Show, September 2015.
+- National Public Radio Interview: "Does Plea Bargaining Hurt People of Color?"
+Louisville Strange Fruit Radio Show, September 2015.

 Grants & Special Projects

-I am the Founding Chair of the CSU Project Rebound Consortium and the Founder and Executive Director of Project Rebound at CSU Fullerton.
-The mission of Project Rebound is to support the higher education and successful reintegration of the formerly incarcerated through the mentorship and living example of other formerly incarcerated students and graduates.
-Here's some recent media coverage of the program.
+Heiner is the Founding Chair and Interim Executive Director of the CSU Project Rebound Consortium and the Founder and former Executive Director (2016-2022) of Project Rebound at CSU Fullerton, which is the recipient of the 2021 California Nonprofit of the Year Award for the 65th Assembly District.
+The mission of Project Rebound is to support the higher education and successful reintegration of the formerly incarcerated.

 COLLOQUIA & SYMPOSIA ORGANIZED

 - Kyle Whyte, "Beyond Reserves: Indigenous Energy Justice," William H. Alamshah Memorial Lecture, CSU Fullerton Philosophy Department, March 2, 2020.